iannsp/rulezb/README.md

 0.0.3: Support nested rules and  the use of functions as ReturnType.

 0.0.4: Support to 'expr' type as ReturnType.
 An evaluable instruction with a result.

+0.0.5: Support daemon -d mode.

+// how to use
+    node rulezb.js -d -p 3000 -r returnTypeExpression